Man hospitalized after being rescued from collapsed trench

 The Battle Creek Fire Department responded to the 2000 block of Nellie Lane near Keystone for a report of a man trapped in a dirt excavation trench.

-Firefighters and Search and Rescue personnel worked in 100-degree Fahrenheit temperatures in a very narrow and confined work site, used specialized equipment to remove the male, which included a Rapid City Water Reclamation Division vacuum excavation truck
+Firefighters and Search and Rescue personnel worked in 100-degree Fahrenheit temperatures in a very narrow and confined work site, used specialized equipment to remove the man.
+The rescue included use of a Rapid City Water Reclamation Division vacuum excavation truck.

 Once freed from the trench, the worker was taken to Monument Hospital in Rapid City by ambulance.